 The experience of getting started and into the air with the Mini SE is very similar to other DJI aircraft (like the Mavic 3 or Mini 3 Pro) because they all use the app DJI Fly.
 The app is equipped with a useful tutorial – made of clear animated graphics and on-screen instructions.
 It’s not over-the-top or boring, and leaves you far equipped to fly further than a simple video would.

 That means you’ll be up in the air and testing the drone’s limits very soon.
 There are three different flight modes, easily switched by an on-screen button: Cine, P (Normal) and Sport.
-Save for the deliberately slow Cine mode, both Normal and Sport feel a bit slower than pricier drones and that isn’t surprising.
-Nonetheless we still enjoyed switching the gimbal to FPV mode.
-(This means the camera doesn’t try to stay horizontal so flying feels fast and fun.)
+The Cine mode is deliberately slow, but both Normal and Sport also felt a bit slower than pricier drones to me, though that isn’t surprising.
+Nonetheless I still enjoyed flaying, and liked the ability to switch the gimbal to FPV mode.
+(This means the camera doesn’t try to stay horizontal, so flying feels faster and more fun, and footage looks dramatic.)

-Realistically we don’t feel many users will be troubled by the slower speeds, but with a descent speed capped at 3 meters/second (compared to the Mini 3 Pro’s 5 m/s) it is apparent that there isn’t the same power or processing performance to match pricier siblings.
+Realistically I doubt many users will be troubled by the slower speeds, but with a descent speed capped at 3 meters/second (compared to the Mini 3 Pro’s 5 m/s) it is apparent that there isn’t the same power or processing performance to match pricier siblings.

 There are no collision sensors per-se, but the drone’s landing sensors do kick in if you fly a bit too hard at the ground, even in Sport mode, and the drone switches into its automated landing mode.

 Landing the drone is a matter of holding the descent lever down or pressing the land button.
-We tested the return-to-home and land mode and, even in fairly breezy weather, the drone came back to within 2 meters of the take-off point and began to land.
+I tested the return-to-home and land mode and, even in fairly breezy weather, the drone came back to within 2 meters of the take-off point and began to land.
 This option is always available on screen and as a physical button on the controller which is re-assuring.
-We know you shouldn’t, but we also managed a few hand landings which speaks well of the drone’s hovering.
+I know you shouldn’t, but I also managed a few hand landings, which speaks well of the drone’s hovering.

-We did appreciate that DJI Fly does allow adjustment of the control curves, not that we were unhappy with the standard configuration.
-On the other hand, we sometimes found it necessary to switch to Sport just to fight the wind on the way back, which didn’t feel right.
+I did appreciate that DJI Fly does allow adjustment of the control curves, not that I was unhappy with the standard configuration.
+On the other hand, I sometimes found it necessary to switch to Sport (the fastest mode) just to fight the wind on the way back, which didn’t feel right.

 DJI Mini SE Photos